emmanuelroque/pdefourier/README.md

 <img src="img/Example-harm01.png">

 For very discontinous functions, the amplitude of harmonics does not decrease that fast (or does not decrease at all).
-Consider the example of the following function:
+Consider the following function as an example:

 <p align="left">
 <code>(%i7)	f0(x):=if (x>=-4 and x<-3 ) then 0 elseif (-3<=x and x<=-2) then 1 elseif (-2<x and x<-1) then 0